-There are two options below: cooking the endives completely on the stove or starting them on the stove and finishing them in a hot oven.
-I prefer the second option since the endives tend to brown more evenly in the first place and don't require the final moving around and further browning at the end.
+Note that there are two options below: cooking the endives completely on the stove or starting them on the stove and finishing them in a hot oven.
+The second option is slightly superior since the endives tend to brown more evenly in the first place and don't require the final moving around and further browning at the end.

 - Put a large, heavy frying pan, saute pan, or pot over medium-low heat.
 Whatever vessel you choose should have a tight-fitting lid.
 When the pan is hot, add the butter.